chipsalliance/Cores-VeeR-EL2/docs/source/dual-core-lock-step.md

 ```

 The DCLS feature can be enabled via `-set lockstep_enable=1` option.
-There are two configuration options:
+There are three configuration options:
 * `-set lockstep_delay={2, 3, 4}` - the delay applied on the Shadow Core between 2 and 4 cycles,
-* `-set lockstep_regfile_enable=1` - enable exposing the VeeR Register File so the Shadow Core will have an internal copy to compare with the Main Core Register File.
+* `-set lockstep_regfile_enable=1` - enable exposing the VeeR register file so a fixed subset of registers is compared against the Shadow Core's,
+* `-set lockstep_regfile_read_enable=1` - compare the register file read output ports (covering all registers) instead of the fixed subset.
+Requires `lockstep_regfile_enable=1`.

 The configuration options are ignored and their macros are not generated if the Dual Core Lockstep feature is disabled.